Returning to HIIT Postpartum

 A window accounts for variations in your personal needs and lifestyle that will affect your performance.
 It avoids unnecessary disappointment when you feel like you have failed to meet a deadline.

-Windows of return also help takes the pressure off of unrealistic expectations and comparisons to others.
-Physical fitness and health are usually not well measured by deadlines and comparisons, but rather by gradual and incremental individual changes.
+Windows of return also help take the pressure off unrealistic expectations and comparisons to others.
+We assess fitness and health by looking at personal progress over time, rather than using strict timelines and comparisons.

 Strategy to return to HIIT postpartum

-A general strategy for your postpartum hiit workout is to increase the volume and duration of activity, then the intensity.
+A general strategy for your workouts is to first increase the volume and duration of activity, then the intensity.

-This will allow your body to improve cardiovascular endurance, muscle mass, and neuromuscular coordination first.
+This allows your body to improve cardiovascular endurance, muscle mass, and neuromuscular coordination first – helping build body strength back.
 It then can improve the automatic coordination of pelvic floor and core response to increasingly higher intensity demands.

-It’s generally okay to advance to the next level when your current level of activity feels manageable.
+Advancing to the next level is generally okay when your current level of activity feels manageable.
 Ensure pelvic floor symptoms are not present during or after the activity.

-Each example below starts at the lowest intensity option and progresses to the full HIIT style expression.
+Each exercise below starts at the lowest intensity option and progresses to the full HIIT style expression.

 • Alternating hops x 1 min intervals – work up to 10 min